 Probably one of my favorite symbols in the seder is the afikomen.
 And every year I seriously stress over getting just the right matzo for it!
-Both these options sound easy and delicious!
+Both these options are easy and delicious!

 Grain-Free Matzo Crackers (pictured)

 I can still remember my oldest’s first seder.
-Out of everything on the plate, she chose the maror as her favorite!
-I can still see her, stuffing handfuls of it into her mouth while everyone at the table looked on in shocked disbelief. 😀
+She was just barely a year old and was one of those babies who loved everything she ate.
+Out of everything on the seder plate, she chose the maror as her favorite!
+I can still see her, stuffing handfuls of it into her mouth while everyone at the table looked on in shocked disbelief!